-Under the Civil Liability Act 1936 (SA) s 18, compensation for injuries caused by animals (other than dogs) is decided according to the principles of the law of negligence.
+Under section 18 of the Civil Liability Act 1936 (SA) compensation for injuries caused by animals (other than dogs) is decided according to the principles of the law of negligence.
 Injuries caused by cats are not subject to any special rules and the ordinary rules of negligence also apply to them.
 Negligence is a failure to take reasonable care to avoid causing injury or loss to another person.
 In considering whether reasonable care was taken, the courts consider:

 - the nature and disposition (or temperament) of the animal